 BIOEN 1010 Careers in Biomedical Engineering

 BIOEN 1020 Fundamentals of Bioengineering I

 BIOEN 2100 Fundamentals of Bioengineering II

 BIOL 2020 Cell Biology (or equivalent)

 CHEM 1220 General Chemistry II

 CHEM 1225 General Chemistry II Lab

+MATH 1321 or 2210 Accel.
+Eng.
+Calc II or Calculus III

 MATH 2250 Diff Eq/Lin Alg

 PHYCS 2210 Physics for Scientists and Engineers I

 PHYCS 2220 Physics for Scientists and Engineers II

 Note: Physics labs are no longer required

-with an overall grade point average (GPA) in these classes of 3.0 or better.
-Combining this score with the overall University GPA, which must also be at least 3.0 (including transfer credit) leads to a composite GPA (as calculated on the application form) which must be 3.35 or higher for automatic admission.
-Students with a composite GPA below 3.35 but above 3.0 will join an admission waiting list.
+with an grade point average (GPA) in these required classes of 3.0 or better.
+A student must also have an overall University GPA of at least 3.0 (not including transfer credit, unless the required courses are from a transfer institution, in which case those grades will be counted among the required course GPA).
+Students with a required-class GPA below 3.35 but above 3.0 will join an admission waiting list.
 Final decisions on applications in the waiting list will occur just before the spring semester of each year.

-Note that students may substitute a "C" grade for any class not yet taken and be considered for admission as long as their composite GPA, as described above, meets the requirements for admission and the cumulative University GPA and the course GPA are both at least 3.0.
+Note that students may substitute a "C" grade for any class not yet taken and be considered for admission as long as their required-course GPA, as described above, meets the requirements for admission and the cumulative University GPA and the required-course GPA are both at least 3.0.